G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 So why are we cruel and uncaring to him?
 Why are we showing vague excitement about this?
 Why is it online that I see some of us are encouraging the act of murdering more CEOs?

+___

 Well did you figure out why?
 It is not rocket science to any proletariet.
 Maybe you caught the answer already in my words.

 It’s all in the “we” here folks.
 It is not right vs. left.
 It never was and never will be.
 It is up vs. down.
 It is the millions and millions of hardworking blue collar and white collar individuals slaving away so that they may make a living, forced to do so because the wealth is NOT trickling down in enough fashion.
 Wealth trickling down can look like stopping inflation, not funding genocides, raising wages, more stimulus checks, literal wealth being passed down to others, etc, etc… You can only push a person so far.
+Everyone works harder and longer hours yet receives less compensation.

 It's the secert underlying existential and dreadful problem in everybody's lives: the green paper.

-Quick rant.
+Quick rant:

 When I and others use the words “wealthy elite”, do me a favor and in your mind don’t picture the rich neighbor who lives down your street.
 Don’t picture the guy who’s got two houses, four cars, and goes on vacations ten times a year because he got into a drop shipping niche.